-Regina: Increase in 2021 due to addition of staff to deal with increased seasonal demands as well as the several enforcement projects.
-There are internal allocations for corporate services (e.g. HR, Purchasing, IT, etc.) that are assigned to Bylaw Enforcement but cannot be managed/influenced by the operating area.

-Windsor: Windsor saw an increase in public complaints that resulted in 30% more hours being spent by By-law officers resolving those issues in 2021 compared to 2020 and 40% more hours from 2019 to 2021.
+Regina: Increase in 2021 and 2022 due to addition of staff to deal with increased seasonal demands as well as the several enforcement projects.
+Windsor: Windsor saw an increase in public complaints that resulted in 30% more hours being spent by By-law officers resolving those issues in 2021 compared to 2020.